 Two phases of ground investigation by our geotechnical team culminated in a Geotechnical Design Report and Earthworks Specification.
 General fill was placed in landscaping areas with structural fill used behind the retaining walls and beneath the clubhouse.
 This again reduced the amount of concrete and therefore the carbon footprint of the scheme.

 A key consideration in our geotechnical designs was the dynamic loading on the pool when in use, as well as the dead loads applied when the pool is full but not in use.

 Hydrock’s partners on this project were APG Architecture, Andrew Scott Ltd for construction, LHC Design for landscape design and Ward Williams Associates as the project manager.

 The Wave, Bristol opened in November 2019 and a further site, The Wave, London, is planned for the Lee Valley Regional Park in 2023, to which Hydrock has also been appointed.

-Image credits: Main image and images 1 and 2 - Global Shots, Images 3 and 4 - TNR
+Image credits: Main image and images 1 and 2 (below video) - Global Shots, Images 3 and 4 - TNR